PhilipClarke1/CMS395-Fall2023/Report.md

 In the final update, Thomas introduced a health bar, and Philip implemented interaction codes for the protagonist and antagonist, affecting the health bar.
 Trevor added a path to a new level, and Philip incorporated the functionality for advancing to the next level.

 ## Fortfight Gameplay Video:
-[Watch Fortfight Gameplay](https://youtu.be/sWHgdswQzXc) *(Note: In the video, attack damage was increased, and enemy health was decreased for demonstration purposes.)*
+[Watch Fortfight Gameplay](https://youtu.be/sWHgdswQzXc) *(Note: In the video, sound is disabled, attack damage was increased, and enemy health was decreased for demonstration purposes.)*

 ## Discussion and Future Work: